rjfarmer/gfort2py/README.md

 ## Using

-Compile code normnally (parsing -shared -fPIC to make a shared library at the end)
+Compile code normnally (parsing -shared -fPIC as compile options to make a shared library at the end)

 ````python